rwxrob/zet/20220219221801/README.md

 authentic?!

 I don't have a fucking set.
 I put a few posters up and some masks.
 The rest is all just exactly who I am, including my laundry.
-People are fucking *done* with perception managers and Fyre festival influencers.
+People paying attention will see that most people are *done* with perception managers and Fyre festival influencers.
 If someone would think differently of me if I didn't have all that, fuck 'em.

     #rants